desihub/specex/INSTALL.md

 This is the technique used by Ted to install specex at NERSC.
 Ensure that HARP is installed and that the harpconfig script is in your $PATH.

 Next decide where to install specex.
-We will call that directory "$WHERE".
+We will call that directory `$WHERE`.
 Make all software and install it by doing:

 `SPECEX_PREFIX=$WHERE make install`